moon-up/moon-sdk-kotlin/docs/Erc4337Api.md

 <a id="getAddress"></a>
 # **getAddress**
-> AccountControllerResponse getAddress(authorization, accountName, inputBody)
+> AccountAPIResponse getAddress(authorization, accountName, inputBody)